Blaumaus/easyphys/README.md

 ## Installing
 Before you start use out calculator, make sure you have git, node.js and npm installed.

 First you have to clone the project and choose its directory.
-You can do this with these commands:
+You can do it with these commands:
 ```
 $ git clone https://github.com/ookldev/easyphys
 $ cd easyphys